jjmhtp/art-data/README.md

 # art-data
-scripts to collect data about artworks and to process it
+This repository holds scripts to collect data about artworks and to process it.
+Some data shall be collected in a separate directory.